evgeny-kirichuk/books-shop/README.md

 docker build -t booksapp:0.1 .
 ```

-This command will build the image with both fronend and backed apps.
+This command will build the image with both frontend and backend apps.

 ```
 docker-compose -f docker-compose.yaml up reactnode
 ```

-This command will run the container on http://localhost:30000
+This command will run the containerized app on http://localhost:30000

 <br/><br/>